Taraman17/hass-homee/README.md

 V4.0.0 is the final version.

 ## Migration
-With the latest version installed, you can just uninstall this integration via HACS, using the "three dot menu" of the integration:
+With the latest version installed and HA rebooted, you can just uninstall this integration via HACS, using the "three dot menu" of the integration:
 ![HACS Menu](image.png)

 After a reboot, HA will be using the built-in integration.